Nektar Therapeutics: An Undervalued Biopharmaceuticals Company With Plenty In The Pipeline

 - The company is authorized to issue up to 300 million shares of common stock with 132,458,000 outstanding as of the end of 2015.
 Should the company issue the remaining 167,542,000 shares, it presents the possibility of substantial dilution should they be sold for less than book value per share.

 It is possible that these estimates are wrong due to the unlikely event of fraudulent or misleading claims, misrepresentation of financial statements by the company, macroeconomic factors, unforeseen events, and inherent error in estimating values for calculations.
-In this section I present a few contingencies assuming the assertions on the performance of the company inherent to my valuation are incorrect.
+In this section, I present a few contingencies assuming the assertions on the performance of the company inherent to my valuation are incorrect.

 Assuming a dramatically lower rate of growth in the short and long term as keeping pace with GDP growth, estimated at 2%, the stock would be valued at an estimated price of approximately $14.23 per share.